HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 * Fetch, which occurs when a request is sent to the server, can be used to intercept said request and respond with custom or cached assets, enabling offline support for our PWAs.
 Fetch usage is 48.69% on desktop and 50.02% on mobile.
 * Sync, which fires when the UA believes the user has connectivity, has a usage of 6.06% on desktop and 5% on mobile.
 * Periodicsync, which allows web applications to periodically synchronize data in the background, is currently at 0.01% on both desktop and mobile platforms.
+It should be noted that periodicsync is limited to a max of once every 12 hours.
+This can be artificially suppressing usage of the feature.

 #### Other popular SW features